michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 # Working with TimescaleDB

-Let's start with an ascii art showing what we are going to achieve:
+Let's start with an ASCII art showing what we are going to achieve:
-* source `ltss` data will be compressed and oldest data will be removed from the database
+* Source `ltss` data will be compressed, and the oldest data will be removed from the database
-* we create the first level aggregation (hourly) build over recent data found in `ltss` table
+* We create the first level aggregation (hourly) built over recent data found in the `ltss` table
-* we create the second level aggregation (daily) will be build over previous aggregation.
+* We create the second-level aggregation (daily) built over the previous aggregation.

-The diagram below depicts the time-wise dependencies between TimescaleDB objetcs we will create in this article.
+The diagram below depicts the time-wise dependencies between TimescaleDB objects we will create in this article.

 ```
       drop old data       compressed data